HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-core/message-bus.md

 ## Additional Support

-If you have further questions, then the best place to ask them is our [Community Forum](https://community.mycroft.ai) or in the [~dev Channel](https://chat.mycroft.ai/community/channels/dev) on Mycroft Chat.
+If you have further questions, then the best place to ask them is our [Community Forum](https://community.chatterbox.ai) or in the [~dev Channel](https://chat.chatterbox.ai/community/channels/dev) on Chatterbox Chat.